-Register now to for our annual alumni reunion.
-This year’s event will include worship, lectures and workshops by Columbia Theological Seminary faculty and alumni, and also – for the first time in many years – will include the Smyth lectures.
+Register now for our annual alumni reunion.
+This year’s event will include worship, lectures and workshops by Columbia Theological Seminary faculty and alumni, and also – for the first time in many years – will include the 2019 Smyth Lectures.
 We are excited to welcome Dr. Frank Thomas, Professor of Homiletics at Christian Theological Seminary, as our 2019 Smyth lecturer.
 This event will be jam-packed with opportunities for you learn, reflect and reconnect with your Columbia Seminary community.
 Registration below.

 Homecoming ’19 Schedule

 1:30 – 2:00 Registration & Check-InHarrington Center Library

 2:00 – 2:50 Welcome & Opening Worship, HC Chapel, Jake Myers Preaching

 3:00 – 3:45 Workshop with Anna Carter Florence, based on her new book, “Rehearsing Scripture: Discovering God’s Word in Community”

 3:45 Break/Campus Tour by Admissions Team

 4:30 – 6:00 Reception at the President’s Home sponsored by the Presbyterian Foundation